 Use a Cover

-One of the simplest ways to keep clean water is to cover your cold plunge when it’s not in use…especially if it’s outdoors.
-A cover is simply a barrier from any debris your cold plunge could pick up—leaves, sticks, dust, and other particles.
+One of the simplest ways to keep clean water is to cover your cold plunge when it’s not in use, especially if it’s outdoors.
+A cover is simply a barrier from any debris your cold plunge could pick up, like leaves, sticks, dust, and other particles.

 Check the Water Quality

-Premium ice baths will have a temperature-controlled chiller and filtration system that can run in between uses and keep the water cold and clean on a daily basis, but not every ice bath option comes with that level of purification.
+Premium ice baths often have a temperature-controlled chiller and filtration system that can run between uses to help keep the water cold and clean on a daily basis.
+That said, not every ice bath option comes with this level of purification.
 If you’re using a stock tank or similar DIY alternative and keeping the water around between uses, you’ll need to check the water quality before each use.

 To keep the water sanitized, you’ll need an oxidizer, which inhibits bacterial growth through the process of oxidation.
-Bromine, an alternative to chlorine that’s often used in hot tubs and spas, is an excellent choice.
-I myself have poured bromine granules into a cold tub before to maintain its cleanliness for a few days at a time.
+Bromine, an alternative to chlorine that’s often used in hot tubs and spas, can be an excellent choice.
+I, myself, have poured bromine granules into a cold tub before to maintain its cleanliness for a few days at a time.

-Using an oxidizer like bromine can affect the water chemistry, so getting test strips to determine the water’s pH levels is important.
+Using an oxidizer like bromine can affect the water chemistry, so it can be wise to order test strips to determine the water’s pH levels.
 Ideally, we want the pH level just above neutral (7.0 to 7.6) to keep the water safe.
 Anything higher or lower can cause skin or eye irritation.

 If the pH is low, add more water; if it’s high, add a touch more bromine.
 This can also be a good indicator that your water should be replaced.
-If your cold tub doesn’t have a chiller or water filter, I would regularly use an oxidizer and change the water every few days at least.
+It’s a good idea to check the pH weekly to ensure proper maintenance.
+If your cold tub doesn’t have a chiller or water filter, I would regularly use an oxidizer and change the water every week, at least.

 Daily Cleaning

-Each time you use your cold plunge tub, you can leave debris and oils from your body onto the water.
-Make sure to clean the tub after use.
-This doesn’t mean you need to drain and clean your tub after each use (although you may want to if you’re using a stock tank).
+Each time you use your cold plunge tub, you can leave debris and oils from your body within the water.
+This doesn’t mean you need to drain and clean your tub after each session, though.
+Instead, wipe away any visible dirt and grime and skim any debris from the water’s surface.

-Here are a few quick things you can do every time you use your cold plunge to keep it clean from day-to-day use:
+Here are a few quick things you can do every time you use your cold plunge to keep it clean for day-to-day use:

-• Wipe your feet clean before stepping into your cold tub, as your feet can carry dirt and dust from the ground or floor and into the tub.
+- Wipe your feet clean before stepping into your cold tub, as your feet can carry dirt and dust from the ground or floor.

 Routine Cleaning and Sanitizing Your Cold Plunge